 A New Medication Takes the Stage

-A new medication called Solensia, which recently received FDA approval and will be available nationwide later this year, is “a game changer,” Petty says.
+A new medication called Solensia, which recently received FDA approval and is now available nationwide, is “a game changer,” Petty says.
 The injectable treatment is administered monthly at the veterinary clinic.

 Petty participated in the FDA study used to approve this drug and says “It works amazingly well.
 It’s going to change the way we treat OA in cats.”